Women in Cuba: History of Afro-Cuban women

 Afro-Cuban women have been living in Cuba starting in the fifteenth century with the rise of the demand for slaves during colonial times.
 Slaves born in Africa and were imported to Cuba were termed bozal.
 Slaves born in Cuba were known as negro criollo.
 The Afro-Cuban culture was also amalgamated with the influx of Afro-Haitians and their cultural products and practices in the aftermath of the Haitian Revolution.

-After 1959, the revolutionary government has instituted new reforms for the Afro-Cubans and the overall population.
+After 1959, the revolutionary government instituted new reforms for the Afro-Cubans and the overall population.
 The revolutionary government had a goal to make every sector of the population become literate.
 The result was that many Afro-Cubans graduated from high school which is statistically higher compared to their white counterparts.
 This change would result in noting a substantial number of Afro-Cubans enrolling in medical schools.
 They were trained in medical schools established in Cuba.
 Medical schools were established since there was a "brain drain" that occurred likely due to the increasing attractiveness of the revolutionary ideals in the country.
 Thereof, one of the changes include free medical care which was provided to the Cuban population as well as to foreign patients.
 Cuba was renowned for its humanitarian cause in other countries including Venezuela.
 Afro-Cuban women were the majority of doctors sent abroad.
 One of the reasons why many Afro-Cuban women make up the majority of doctors sent abroad is because the salary is lucrative.
 Many Afro-Cubans did not have families living abroad and so they were not able to receive currency nor gifts.
 The Cuban government did not charge tuition to students and Afro-Cuban women and Cuban women were able to study in medical schools.
 They gained the opportunity to be high-paying doctors and this is a major gain in women's rights in Cuba.
 By receiving steady money and material commodities such as clothing, the Afro-Cuban doctors were able to support their families in Cuba.
 In addition, they would not have an obligation to immigrate to a new country.
 They could work in a foreign country for a relatively short period of time then return home to Cuba.

 During the Special Period, Afro-Cubans were severely affected by the numerous problems that arose.
 For instance, they had to endure hardships including low supply of food and insufficient job opportunities.
 Afro-Cuban women asserted that they did not receive the professional opportunity to contribute to the Cuban economy despite their high educational level.
 For instance, in the 1990s, Afro-Cuban women have raised the issue of lack of jobs in the tourist sector.
 Because of the hardships, insufficient food supply, and insufficient hospitality jobs, many women including Afro-Cubans turned to sex work and international dating (tourism).
 In the sex tourism industry, Afro-Cuban female sex workers became publicly associated as some distinct and vixenish type of exotic objects.
 Conversely, Caucasian-Cuban sex workers were commonly assumed to be girlfriends or wives for tourists.